balarajuyogesh/into/INSTALL.md

 To build and deploy locally, type

-    qmake -r MODE=release
+    qmake -r
     make
     cd lib
     ./createlinks.sh release

-If you want to build in debug mode, change "release" to "debug".

 You are now ready to run the demos:

     cd ~/into/demos/intodemo/release
     ./intodemo

+If you want to install Into globally to your system, do this:

+    export QTDIR=~/Qt/5.1.0/gcc_64
+    qmake -r MODE=release HEADER_INSTALL_PATH=/usr/include/into
+    make install

+Into libraries will be installed under `/usr/lib` and headers under `/usr/include/into`.

 Installation on Windows